-\Put your name and lab number (1, 2, or 3 for M, Tu, and We, respectively) on all homework.
+Put your name and lab number (1, 2, or 3 for 8:30am, 12pm, and 2pm respectively) on all homework.

 Problems are at the end of each chapter.
+You will have a chance in labs to work on computer homework.
 Turn homework in on time!
 To earn full credit, show and explain all work.
-For problems completed by hand, show all steps. \Annotate\ SPSS output to receive full credit.
+For problems completed by hand, show all steps.
+Annotate SPSS output to receive full credit.
 Circle the most important numbers and explain (write or type directly and legibly on the output) what they mean.
 You must demonstrate that you are able to read and understand what you have produced.
 The book has answers to odd-numbered problems in the back.